lineality/Online_Voting_Using_One_Time_Pads/README.md

 - interpretation and ambiguity
 - spelling correction

 # Ballot Fraud Detection
 - Machine Learning and Fraud Detection

 ## various kinds of disinformation relating to coordinated decisions:
 - inability to tell what is computer generated vs. real (may not be a deliberate attack, e.g. misunderstanding of ~art found online)
 - adversarial attacks on AI

+## clear-enough definitions and feedback: ways to find out if a plan is practical or if it is overly chaotic and burdened by communication-failures.

 ## long term data storage